felipevw/Document-scanner/README.md

 # Document Scanner

-An image processing based document scanner pipeline
+This is an image processing based document scanner pipeline.

-Full description soon
+Dependencies:

+> OpenCV 4.X